 Primary Keywords

-The main difference between primary and secondary keywords, is that for SEO, you usually have one primary keyword, but many secondary keywords.
+The main difference between secondary and primary keywords, is that for SEO, you usually have one primary keyword, but many secondary ones.

 In order to understand the purpose of secondary keywords, you must firstly understand the purpose of primary keywords and keywords as a whole.